-I am a third-year graduate student in Computer Science and Engineering at the University of Washington - Seattle, advised by Prof. Steven Seitz.
-I commenced my studies in the fall of 2009 and am a member of the GRAIL lab.
-My academic interests include Human-Computer Interaction, Visualization and Graphics.
-I also occasionally dabble in user-interface design.
+I am a PhD Candidate in Computer Science and Engineering at the University of Washington - Seattle, advised by Prof. Steven Seitz.
+I am a member of the GRAIL lab.
+My academic interests include computer vision, graphics and human-computer interaction.
+Most of my research lies at the intersection of these areas.

 |Current||PhD Student at UW CSE||2013||Intern, Floored Inc., NYC|

 |2007, 2008, 2010||Intern, Microsoft Research, India|

 |2008-2009||Developer, Microsoft Research, India|